odoo/documentation/content/applications/sales/crm/track_leads/lead_scoring.rst

    :align: center
    :alt: The Rule-Based Assignment setting in CRM settings.

-If rule-based assignment is set to run :guilabel:`Repeatedly`, the assignment can still be triggered manually using the circular arrow icon in the :guilabel:`Rule-Based Assignment` settings (or using the :guilabel:`Assign Leads` button on the sales team configuration page).
+If :guilabel:`Rule-Based Assignment` is set to run :guilabel:`Repeatedly`, the assignment can still be triggered manually using the circular arrow icon in the :guilabel:`Rule-Based Assignment` settings (or using the :guilabel:`Assign Leads` button on the sales team configuration page).

 Configure assignment rules
 --------------------------

 Next, configure the *assignment rules* for each sales team and/or salesperson.
 These rules determine which leads Odoo assigns to which people.
-To get started, navigate to :menuselection:`CRM --> Configuration --> Sales Teams`, and select a sales team.
+To get started, navigate to :menuselection:`CRM app --> Configuration --> Sales Teams`, and select a sales team.

-On the sales team configuration form, under :guilabel:`Assignment Rules`, click on :guilabel:`Edit Domain` to configure the rules that Odoo uses to determine lead assignment for this sales team.
+On the sales team configuration form, under :guilabel:`Assignment Rules`, click :guilabel:`Edit Domain` to configure the rules that Odoo uses to determine lead assignment for this sales team.
 The rules can include anything that may be relevant for this company or team, and any number of rules can be added.